-Crafted in Delhi, this technique of screen printing requires the printers to build up the patterns, printing each colour by hand.
-A screen is used for each colour starting with a fine mesh being stretched over a frame; a stencil is then formed by blocking off parts of the screen in the negative image of the pattern or motif.
+Screen printing requires the printers to build up the patterns, printing each colour by hand.
+A fine mesh is stretched over a frame; a stencil is formed by blocking off parts of the screen in the negative image of the pattern.
 Once the fabric has been stretched the printer carefully aligns the screen and draws the ink across it, forcing the colour through the exposed mesh and repeating the process with each new screen to build up the pattern.
-Once dried, the finished fabric is treated and washed to reveal the finished pattern, which can then be cut and sewn.
+Once dried, the finished fabric is treated and washed to reveal the finished pattern.

 Hand-carved finds are produced by our artisan partners in India – often ethically made.
 The world’s fastest-growing trees such as albesia and mango wood provide a sustainable source of material for this time-honoured technique.